deepaksood619/deepaksood619.github.io/docs/computer-science/software-engineering/developer-roles.md

 [How to get a promotion and become a Staff Engineer at FAANG - YouTube](https://www.youtube.com/watch?v=NJjJctW-K0g)

 [How to decide which technology to learn and invest time in? - YouTube](https://www.youtube.com/watch?v=z8m_iKCPTaQ)

+## Developer vs Engineer

+Developer - A developer executes.
+Their talents often focused to a single area.
+Without need for the "big picture".

+Engineer - An engineer designs and plans.
+Always aware of the "big picture".
+With talents in many areas.
+An engineer can assume the developer role.
+But an engineer's core focus lies with architecture.